Superintegrable quantum mechanical systems with position dependent masses invariant with respect to three parametric Lie groups: Introduction

 Symmetries of various PDM Schr\"odinger equations with respect to the continuous groups have been classified in papers \cite{NZ} -\cite{AGN}.
 More exactly, the symmetries of the stationary equation are presented in \cite{NZ} while the time dependent equations with two and three spatial variables are studied in \cite{NZ2} and \cite{AGN} correspondingly.

-The situation with the higher symmetries of the PDM quantum mechanical systems is a bit more complicated.
+The situation with the higher symmetries of the PDM quantum mechanical systems is much more complicated.
 There is a lot of paper devoted to symmetries of particular equations or of the restricted classes of such equations, see, e.g., \cite{Bala2, Rag1, Ra, Ca, Axel, 154,Vol}.
 However, the completed classification of 3d superintegrable systems with PDM is still missing.

-On the one hand the 2d classical systems with position dependent mass which admit second order integrals of motion are known \cite{Koen,Kal, Kal2} and there is a correspondence between classical and quantum superintegrable systems \cite{Kal3}.
+On the other hand the 2d classical systems with position dependent mass which admit second order integrals of motion are known and well studied \cite{Koen,Kal, Kal2, kama, kaka} and there is a correspondence between classical and quantum superintegrable systems \cite{Kal3}.

 The main stream in studying of superintegrable systems with PDM is the investigation of classical Hamiltonian systems.
+And there are effective tools for such business created in classical works of Bernard, St\"ackel, Koenigs and Perlick.

 Surely there exist the analogous quantum mechanical systems which in principle can be obtained starting with the classical ones and applying the second quantization procedure.
 However, the mentioned procedure is not unique, and in general it is possible to generate few inequivalent quantum systems which have the same classical limit.
-In addition, a part of symmetries and integrals of motion can disappear in the classical limit $h\to 0$ \cite{Hit}.
+In addition, a part of symmetries and integrals of motion of quantum mechanical systems can disappear in the classical limit $h\to 0$ \cite{Hit}.

 Thus it is desirable to classify superintegrable quantum systems directly.
 However, to obtain the completed classification of such systems is very and very difficult, and it is reasonable to solve this problem step by step, restricting ourselves to some well defined subclasses of such equations.
 And this is just the strategy which we will follow.